Maryland Household Employer Guide 2026

 - W-3 + Copy A of W-2 filed with the Social Security Administration

-- Quarterly UI filings with the MD Department of Labor (handled throughout the year)
+- Quarterly UI filings with the MD Department of Labor (employer-only contribution)

 Tax breaks for household employers